Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/A-creating-plm.md

 # Appendix: Creating the PLM

-Following are the steps to create a platform loader and manager (PLM) elf file in the Vitis™ software platform.
-In Versal™ devices, the PLM executes in the PMC, and is used to bootstrap the APU and RPU.
+Following are the steps to create a platform loader and manager (PLM) elf file in the Vitis&trade; software platform.
+In Versal&trade; devices, the PLM executes in the PMC, and is used to bootstrap the APU and RPU.

 1. Select **File → New → Application Project**.
 The New Application Project wizard opens.

 2. Use the following information in the table to make your selections in the wizard screens.

     *Table 10:* **System Property Settings**